-The example shows the stm_tpm.sys driver, which is an STMicroelectronics Trusted Platform Module.
-Other examples are the ene.sys driver and the wdcsam.sys (or wdcsam64_prewin8.sys), which are MSI and Western Digital drivers respectively.
+Our example shows the stm_tpm.sys driver, which is an STMicroelectronics Trusted Platform Module.
+Other frequently occurring examples are the ene.sys driver and the wdcsam.sys (or wdcsam64_prewin8.sys), which are MSI and Western Digital drivers respectively.

 #1 Update the driver from the Device Manager